⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 vs CSCO

-Specializes in high-performance, cloud networking solutions for data centers and large enterprises, known for its software-driven approach.
+Specializes in high-performance, software-driven cloud networking solutions, particularly Ethernet switches for large data centers and cloud computing environments.

 45%